AdaCore/training_material/courses/fundamentals_of_ada/080_expressions.rst

    Explanations

    A. Missing parentheses around expression
-   B. Legal - Extra parentheses not needed
+   B. Legal - Expression is already enclosed in parentheses so you don't need to add more
    C. Legal - :ada:`else True` not needed but is allowed
    D. Legal - :ada:`B` will be :ada:`True` if X >= 0.0